• Mail

 Info@HomeRunInspections.com

 Wipe away cobwebs, dust, grime and buildup on the door hinges, springs and other moving hardware.
+This can be down with a broom or a specialty tool you can pick up at your neighborhood hardware store.
 Climb a step stool, if necessary, to wipe away buildup or obstructions on the track system overhead, as well as on the rollers on the garage door track.
+Avoid ladders since getting too high off the ground will cause disorientation.

 Squirt small amounts of silicone spray or a couple of drops of oil into the moving parts on the garage door itself, such as the hinges, roller pin, roller mount brackets, and springs, and cable drums.
 Open the door halfway and repeat the process.
 Open and close the door a few times to encourage the oil to lubricate moving areas.
 Spray additional lubricant if needed.
 Wipe away lubricant that drips using a clean rag.